 And finally, however you choose to tell your children about your divorce, make sure you carry on talking – with both your kids and your ex.
 Divorce and separation can be a long process, so it helps to start the way you mean to go on and keep the lines of communication open and honest.
 Parenting Information Programmes (PIP) are readily available across England, which offer information on parenting apart.
 There are also several Resolution publications, such as Separation and Divorce: Helping parents to help children, providing practical advice for parents.

 Working with a solicitor trained in mediation can be extremely useful to families and parents during separation, giving you the space to discuss any issues within your relationship and resolve disputes out of court.
-Divorce is tough for everyone, but you’re not alone – get in touch with the sensitive and down-to-earth family lawyers at Frances Lindsay & Co for support and advice on breaking the news to your kids, and working through your separation together.divorce solicitor Beaconsfield, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Maidenhead, divorce solicitor Thames Valley, divorce solicitor Windsor, mediator solicitor Thames Valley, mediator solicitor Windsor
+Divorce is tough for everyone, but you’re not alone – get in touch with the sensitive and down-to-earth family lawyers at Frances Lindsay & Co for support and advice on breaking the news to your kids, and working through your separation together.Tags: divorce solicitor Beaconsfield, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Maidenhead, divorce solicitor Thames Valley, divorce solicitor Windsor, mediator solicitor Thames Valley, mediator solicitor Windsor